Azure-Samples/real-time-monitoring-and-observability-for-media/docs/1_project_setup.md

 - See [Azure Function App Configuration](https://learn.microsoft.com/en-us/azure/azure-functions/functions-how-to-use-azure-function-app-settings?tabs=portal)

 - Ensure following values are added into function app settings
-  - source_STORAGE - Your Storage Account Connetion String.
-You can get it going into newly created Storage Account and select Access Keys from left panel in auzre portal
+  - source_STORAGE - Your Storage Account Connection String.
+You can get it going into newly created Storage Account and select Access Keys from left panel in azure portal
   - MANAGED_CLIENT_ID - Your Managed Identity Client Id.
-You can get it going into newly created Managed Identity and select Overview from left panel in auzre portal
+You can get it going into newly created Managed Identity and select Overview from left panel in azure portal
   - KUSTO_URI - Your Azure Data Explorer Cluster URI.
-You can get it going into newly created Azure Data Explorer Cluster and select Overview from left panel in auzre portal
+You can get it going into newly created Azure Data Explorer Cluster and select Overview from left panel in azure portal
   - KUSTO_DATABASE - Your Azure Data Explorer Database Name
   - SLOW_START_TABLE - Your Azure Data Explorer Table Name
   - METRICS_ADVISOR_ENDPOINT- Your Metrics Advisor Endpoint.
-You can get it going into newly created Metrics Advisor and select Overview from left panel in auzre portal
+You can get it going into newly created Metrics Advisor and select Overview from left panel in azure portal
   - METRICS_ADVISOR_SUBSCRIPTION_KEY - Your Metrics Advisor Subscription Key.
-You can get it going into newly created Metrics Advisor and select Keys and Endpoint from left panel in auzre portal
+You can get it going into newly created Metrics Advisor and select Keys and Endpoint from left panel in azure portal
   - METRICS_ADVISOR_API_KEY - Your Metrics Advisor API Key.
-Got to Metrics Advisor Worksapce and select API Keys from left panel in Merics Advisor
+Got to Metrics Advisor Workspace and select API Keys from left panel in Metrics Advisor
   - METRICS_ADVISOR_ALERT_CONFIGURATION_ID - Your Metrics Advisor Alert Configuration Id.
-Got to Metrics Advisor Worksapce and select Alert Configurations from left panel in Merics Advisor Alerts
+Got to Metrics Advisor Workspace and select Alert Configurations from left panel in Metrics Advisor Alerts